bhavana-github-acc/ai-scaffolder/readME.md

 ---------------------------------------------------------------------------------------------------------------------------
 # AI Prompts

-All AI interactions are recorded in /ai-meta/prompts.txt.
-Main prompts used:
+All AI CLI prompts used above are recorded in /ai-meta/prompts.txt.

 ---------------------------------------------------------------------------------------------------------------------------